 On replacing these moments in Eq.~\eqref{eq:bnLa} we obtain:

 Thus, our Laguerre-based biorthogonal approximation to the exponential decay has the closed form given by

 The approximation ${f}_k(x)$, for $\alpha=1$ and $k=14$, is shown in Fig.~\ref{fig:Fig2}(a).
 We notice that for $\alpha=1$ and $x>10$ the exponential decay takes vanishing small values.
 More precisely, the value of the exponential at $x=10$ is $f(10)=\exp(-10)< 4.54 \times 10^{-5}$.
-Consequently, we find it interesting to compare the approximation given in Eq.~\eqref{eq:expdecay} to the approximation resulting from the Legendre-based BP defined on the closed interval $[0,10]$.
-The latter approximation readily follows using in Eq~\eqref{eq:bn01} and the moments defined as
+Consequently, we find it interesting to further compare the approximation given in Eq.~\eqref{eq:expdecay} to the approximation resulting from the Legendre-based BP defined on the closed interval $[0,10]$.
+The latter approximation readily follows using Eq~\eqref{eq:bn01} and the moments defined by

 with $\alpha=1$ and $b=10$.
 The Legendre-based BP approximation defined on $[0,10]$ is attained by placing the computed coefficients in Eq.~\eqref{eq:opbn01}.
 This approximation for $k=9$ is shown in Fig.~\ref{fig:Fig2}(a) (in the scale of the figure both approximations coincide with the true function).
-The Laguerre-based biorthogonal approximation produces the maximum point-wise absolute error $E=\max_{x\in [0,10]}|f(x) - f_{14}(x)|= 2.62 \times 10^{-4}$ and the Legendre-based biorthogonal approximation the value $E=\max_{x\in [0,10]}|f(x) - {f}_9(x)|= 2.20\times 10^{-4}$ involving fewer terms.
-The pointwise absolute errors are shown in logarithmic scale in Fig.~\ref{fig:Fig2}(b).
+The Laguerre-based biorthogonal approximation produces the maximum absolute pointwise error, defined by $\max_{x\in [0,10]}|f(x) - f_{k}(x)|$, of $2.62 \times 10^{-4}$, while the Legendre-based biorthogonal approximation has the maximum absolute pointwise error to $f(x)$ of $2.20\times 10^{-4}$ even though involving fewer terms.
+The absolute pointwise errors of both approximations are shown in logarithmic scale in Fig.~\ref{fig:Fig2}(b).

-We now use both polynomial types to approximate the Gamma distribution $f(x)=x \exp(-x)$ plotted in Fig.~\ref{fig:Fig2}(c).
-In this case, to obtain similar Laguerre-based and Legendre-based biorthogonal approximations we need $k= 17$ and $k=11$ terms respectively.
-The corresponding maximum absolute errors are equal to $E=3.90\times 10^{-4}$ for Laguerre-based and $E=8.52\times 10^{-4}$ for Legendre-based approximation.
-The pointwise absolute errors are shown in logarithmic scale of Fig.~\ref{fig:Fig2}(d).
+We now use both polynomial types to approximate the Gamma distribution $f(x)=x \exp(-x)$, plotted in Fig.~\ref{fig:Fig2}(c).
+In this case, to obtain similar Laguerre-based and Legendre-based biorthogonal approximations we require $k= 17$ and $k=11$ respectively.
+The corresponding maximum absolute pointwise errors to $f(x)$ are $3.90\times 10^{-4}$ for the Laguerre-based and $8.52\times 10^{-4}$ for the Legendre-based approximation.
+The spatially-dependent absolute pointwise errors are shown in logarithmic scale of Fig.~\ref{fig:Fig2}(d).